 Do you want to find out how strong you are?
 Sure; we all do.
 Need to know what your one-rep max (1RM) is for a new workout program based on percentages?
 It's simple!
 Use the following calculator and formulas to figure it out.
 Of course, this is only an estimate.
 Your actual one-rep max could be slightly higher or lower (hopefully higher!)

-This method is based on a formula from "A Practical Approach to Strength Training" by Matt Brzycki.
+This method is based on a formula from "Maximum based on reps" by J. Lander, published in 1985 in an NSCA journal.
 Just do a set to failure on any exercise, then enter in how much weight you did and how many reps you finished (without help) into the form below.

 Enter the amount of weight you lifted and the number of reps you lifted it for (the number of reps must be between 1 and 10 in order for the calculation to work).